jjerphan/CS5242Project/README.md

 - Would performing 3D rotations be usefull to have more examples ?
 - It is possible to find a canonical representation for molecules ?
 I.E for a given protein in a random position, is it possible to find a "natural" position of this same protein easily for every random position ?
+  - It should be possible using PCA on the system of protein and ligand, yes!

 ###### Proteins and their atoms:

-- Is there a specific fixed number of proteins for each protein?
+- Is there a specific fixed number of atoms for each protein?
+  -  No : molecules do have differents number of atoms (see bellow).
+Generally, proteins have much more atoms than ligands.
 - Why considering only 2 types of atoms (*hydrophobic* and *polar*) instead of the 3 first types (*C*, *O* and *N*) ?

 ###### Data and training

 - Where is the data coming from?
 What are the other features present in the files?
+  - It should be coming from the popular [PDBBind](http://www.pdbbind.org.cn/) data base.
 - For now, we have $n=3000$ examples (pair of protein and ligens).
 But if we see the problem as a classification problem from a couple protein/ligen to a prediction fit / not fit, we can construct loads of differents examples.
 More expecially, we can for each example construct $n-1$ other examples.
 Those examples won't represent a protein-ligand system, but can be used as example for the "not-fit" class.
 Hence we could have in total $3000 \times 2999 = 8\ 997\ 000$ examples
 - **Bigest problem for now:** the number of atoms is extremely variant for the molecules.
 See [`info`](./info) .